 Above: Ellis Arnall was a reform governor who tackled issues like the prison system, Georgia's constitution, railroad rates, the poll tax, and the voting age.
 In the last two, he was years ahead of the nation.
-Opposite page: Although these prisoners in a Greene County prison camp appear to be enjoying themselves, the reality of their existence was long hours of hard labor under brutal conditions.
+Opposite page: Although these prisoners in a Greene County prison camp appear to be enjoying themselves, the reality of their existence was long hours of hard labor under brutal conditions. tion of 1942.

-The uproar that followed cost Talmadge his reelection.
-In June, Board of Regents member William S. Morris, whom Talmadge had appointed, resigned.
-Morris happened to be the editor of the Augusta newspaper, which he then used to attack Talmadge, calling his actions "un-American."
-Morris and many others throughout the state supported Ellis Arnall, Talmadge's opponent for governor in the election of 1942.
 Arnall ran on a platform of getting the accreditation back.
 He also wanted to weaken the governor's office to keep future governors from exercising the kind of power Talmadge had.
 Arnall promised a "new day for Georgia."
-Thirty-fiveyear-old Arnall of Newnan became the youngest governor in the nation when he was elected in 1942.
+Thirty-five-year-old Arnall of Newnan became the youngest governor in the nation when he was elected in 1942.
 He was also the first governor elected to a four-year term.